leadpony/justify/src/test/resources/com/sporkmonger/addressable/README.md

-The original contents in this directory and subdirectories can be obtained from [Addressable].
+The contents in this directory and subdirectories are authored by Bob Aman.
+The original files can be obtained from [Addressable].

 [Addressable]:https://github.com/sporkmonger/addressable

+# COPYRIGHT and LICENSE

 Copyright (C) Bob Aman